-Are you craving White Castle hamburgers?
-With this copycat recipe, there’s no need to hit the drive-thru.
+With this White Castle hamburgers copycat recipe, there’s no need to hit the drive-thru.
 When a burger craving strikes, whip them up yourself.

 What Are the Ingredients in a White Castle Hamburger?